Cons, Crud, and Coronavirus by Kelly Lagor

-The world is a different place today than it was a month ago, as more and more countries adopt increasingly stringent lockdown policies in an attempt to get ahead of the growing coronavirus epidemic.
-We have entered a state of collective limbo, watching the number of diagnosed cases worldwide climb towards one million, as dramas surrounding access to testing, and availability of personal protective equipment and necessary medical equipment evolve.
-It’s hard to not feel anxious and wonder when life will ever feel normal again.
-It’s hard not to worry about what the world will look like on the other side of this, making it easy to feel helpless and alone.
+The world is a different place today than it was a month ago, as world governments scramble to gain the upper hand against the still-growing coronavirus pandemic.
+We are in a state of collective limbo, watching helplessly as the number of worldwide cases climb towards two million, and dramas around testing, personal protective equipment, and critical medical supplies continue to unfold.
+It’s hard to not anxiously wonder if life will ever feel normal again.
+It’s hard to not worry about what the world will look like on the other side.
+It’s hard to not despair.

-It is no surprise that the worldwide lockdown was preceded by the canceling of large meetings of people.
+It is no surprise the worldwide lockdown was preceded by the canceling of large meetings.
 Conferences and conventions are notorious spreaders of disease.
 In fact, the rash of post-con illness is such a common phenomenon there is a special name for it—con crud.
 Con crud can be anything from the common cold, to norovirus, to an outbreak of H1N1 Swine Flu at the 2009 Penny Arcade Expo in Seattle.
-The stress, lack of sleep, poor diet, increased inebriant consumption, disruption of exercise routines, and impaired ability to regularly wash your hands all conspire to weaken the immune systems of even the healthiest attendees, all while surrounded by large numbers of people who have traveled from all over the world to hang out together in a confined space.
+The stress, lack of sleep, poor diet, increased inebriant consumption, and disruption of exercise routines all conspire to weaken the immune systems of even the healthiest attendees, while the ability to regularly wash your hands is impaired, increasing the risk of pathogen infections; all the while being surrounded by large numbers of people who traveled from all over the world to hang out together in a confined space.

-With the COVID-19 situation evolving daily, it’s understandable to feel apprehensive about leaving your home or interacting with others.
+With the COVID-19 situation continuing to evolve, it’s understandable to feel apprehensive about interacting with others.
 The situation isn’t being helped by inconsistent messaging coming from politicians, public health agencies, social media posts, forum comments, and talking heads.
-And with journalists and medical professionals under high pressure as they scramble to feed a public anxious for updates, misinformation has at times been given a stamp of authenticity on its way into the 24-hour news cycle.
+And with journalists and medical professionals under higher pressure as they scramble to feed a public anxious for a glimmer of hope that will mark the end of this crisis, misinformation continues to find its way into the 24-hour news cycle.
 So amid a barrage of anxiety and misinformation, how can you best weather this storm?
 Go about your life thinking it’s a bunch of overblown nonsense, or build yourself a fort of toilet paper and face masks?

 Viruses are considered the minimum form of life on our planet.
 They’re made up of a handful of genes that sit on a relatively short string of DNA or RNA (which can be single- or double-stranded), wrapped in a coat of proteins that both protect its fragile genetic material, and help that genetic material enter an intended host cell to replicate and thus complete the virus’ life cycle.
 As long as there has been life on earth, there have been viruses to infect it, and as life evolved in complexity, viruses have evolved right alongside it into an array of species as diverse as there are hosts on our planet.